GeorginaCarlisle/inspiring-young-writers/README.md

 [girl-typing-on laptop](https://www.pexels.com/photo/focused-asian-girl-typing-on-laptop-at-home-5905969/) by Katerina Holmes - Used to create Hero Image.

 [young-woman-sitting-on-the-carpet-while-using-laptop](https://www.pexels.com/photo/a-young-woman-sitting-on-the-carpet-while-using-her-laptop-5998826/) by cottonbro studio - Used to create Hero Image.

+[Favicon](https://favicon.io/emoji-favicons/pencil/) from Favicon.io where the emoji graphics are from the open source project [Twemoji](https://twemoji.twitter.com).
+The graphics are copyright 2020 Twitter, Inc and other contributors.
+The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ### Font